 Lifespan: 12-14 years

-It’s always difficult to predict exactly what a crossbreed will look like - they could inherit any ratio of traits from each parent breed.
+It’s always difficult to predict exactly what a crossbreed will look like - they could inherit any traits from each parent breed.

 The Border Terrier cross Jack Russel definitely isn’t lacking in personality - in fact, they’re teeming with it!
 Both parents come from a working and hunting background, meaning the Border Jack is guaranteed to have a degree of courage and fearlessness.